Pressure Sores - Topic Overview

 If you or someone you care for is not able to move much, it's important to prevent sores and to check the skin every day.
 If you think a pressure sore is forming, take steps to treat it, and talk to your doctor or nurse about what more you can do.

 pressure sores include:

-Constant pressure on the skin and tissues.
-This is by far the most common cause of pressure
+- Pressure on the skin and tissues.
+This is the most common cause.

-- Sliding down in a bed or chair, forcing the skin to fold
+- Sliding down in a bed or chair, which can cause the skin to fold

 - Being pulled across bed sheets or

 - Excess moisture, such as from sweat, urine, or feces.
 Skin that is often wet is more likely to break down and form pressure sores.